pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/aws/_index.md

 aliases: ["/docs/reference/tutorials/aws/"]
 ---

-The following tutorials highlight the AWS platform using complete end-to-end scenarios.
+The following Amazon Web Services (AWS) tutorials highlight the platform using complete end-to-end learning scenarios.

 > If this is your first time getting started with Pulumi for AWS, try the
-> easy <a href="{{< relref "/docs/get-started/aws" >}}">Get Started guide</a> first.
+> easy <a href="{{< relref "/docs/get-started/aws" >}}">Get Started guide</a> for Pulumi AWS basics before diving in to these AWS tutorials.
-> For a more in-depth information about Pulumi's support for specific AWS services, see the
+> For more in-depth information about Pulumi's support for specific AWS services, see the
 > [Pulumi AWS User Guide]({{< relref "/docs/guides/crosswalk/aws" >}}).
 >
 > If you are looking to use Kubernetes on AWS, see [the EKS tutorial]({{< relref "../kubernetes/eks" >}}).

-## Featured Tutorials
+## Featured AWS Tutorials

 <div class="md:flex flex-row mt-6 mb-6">
     <div class="w-1/2 border-solid border-t-2 border-gray-200">